ObiWanKanabe/CryographicEngine/ReadMe.txt

 /////////////////////////////////////////////////////////////////////////////

 Creation of the Cryographic Engine began during my 5th semester game engine class at Humber College.

 Written in C++ and OpenGl, I've used the creation of this engine to help me advance my knowledge of the OpenGL framework and 3D graphics programming as a whole.
+For personal use only.

 /////////////////////////////////////////////////////////////////////////////